Micro-Interactions Web Design: Transforming User Engagement

 Future Trends in Micro-Interactions Web Design

-As technology and user expectations evolve, the role of micro-interactions in web design is likely to expand.
+As technology and user expectations evolve, micro-interactions will play a bigger role in web design.
 Some emerging trends include:

 Conclusion: Micro-Interactions Web Design